How Data Analytics Can Help Improve The Accuracy Of Financial Reporting Shanawaz sheriff May 20, 2024

 As technology evolves constantly, so are the accounting processes.
 They are becoming automated and are providing real-time visibility into transactions and analytics.
 However, the speed at which the accounting software are being designed and maintained has not been able to catch up.
 Legacy systems pose significant challenges to financial reporting.

-How Data Analytics can help Financial Reporting
+How Data Analytics Will Transform Financial Reporting in 2025

-1. Improving Processes
+1. Improving Financial Processes

 Organizations with thousands of potential financial process control points find it difficult to monitor each of them.